-This large palace is located on Jirska Street in the area of the Prague Castle.
+This large palace is located on Jirska Street in the area of Prague Castle.
 Originally a Renaissance palace of the noble family of Rosenberg, it was rebuilt in Baroque style and used as a residence for unmarried women from insolvent noble families.

 Palace of the noble family of Rosenberg

 There were several houses in the area already in the 13th century, but they all burned down in the big fire at the Prague Castle in 1541.
 The nobles of Rosenberg, owners of the area, decided to build a large residence there.
 The entrusted architect Hans Vlach projected a Renaissance palace with four wings, two of them with arcades.
 The Rosenbergs later bought another part of the area and founded a large garden there, lined with an arcade gallery built by Ulrico Avostalis in 1574.
-The Emperor Rudolph II gained the palace through exchange in 1600.
-He ordered that a wooden corridor be built to connect the building with the Louis Tract of the Old Royal Palace.
+Emperor Rudolph II gained the palace through the exchange in 1600.
+He ordered a wooden corridor to connect the building with the Louis Tract of the Old Royal Palace.

 Residence for unmarried noblewomen